Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Low multipoles

 Counts-in-cells statistics of extragalactic sources are often modelled by drawing random point samples from a perturbed density field, where each cell's assigned density determines the probability of a source being sampled within it, e.g.~by scaling the rate parameter of a Poisson process.
 In this example, one finds the underlying distribution of the source count in a given cell to be Poissonian; the distribution across all cells, however, will in general \textit{not} be Poissonian, as the rate parameter itself would have been drawn from a prior distribution (the distribution of density values across cells).
 The net result is a `Mixed Poisson distribution'~\citep[e.g.][]{Karlis:2005abc}.\footnote{Consider the Poisson distribution,

 with rate parameter $\lambda$ sampled from a prior probability distribution, $\Pi$.
-If the prior is a Gamma distribution $\Pi(\lambda) \sim \Gamma(r,s)$, with `concentration' $r$ and `shape' $s=(1-p)/p$, the integration over the prior leads to the negative binomial function
+If the prior is a Gamma distribution $\Pi(\lambda) \sim \Gamma(r,s)$, with `concentration' $r$ and `shape' $s=(1-p)/p$, the integration over the prior leads to the `Gamma-Poisson distribution',

-which is an example of a `super-Poissonian' distribution.} Moreover, at fixed cell size, a number of effects generally present in source catalogues have been shown to alter the one-point statistics of a given cell.
+which is an example of a Mixed Poisson distribution -- in this case a `super-Poissonian' distribution due to its additional dispersion.
+The Gamma-Poisson distribution is often referred to as `negative binomial distribution' although we will prefer the former here.} Moreover, at fixed cell size, a number of effects generally present in source catalogues have been shown to alter the one-point statistics of a given cell.
 For instance, radio galaxies exhibit radio lobes that can be misidentified as individual sources, thus introducing small-scale spatial correlations, as can imaging artefacts.
 The one-point distributions over all cells' source counts do not distinguish between these effects -- radio lobes/imaging artefacts on small scales, and cosmological perturbations on large scales -- so one must resort to two-point statistics which allow for appropriate scale separation, as was done by~\citet{Blake:2004dg} using the NVSS sample.

 Nevertheless, regardless of their physical origin, it is essential to model the observed one-point distributions with suitable functions to ensure accurate inference of signals underlying the counts-in-cells.
-Studies of super-Poissonian counts-in-cells in projected fields were performed recently by~\citet{Siewert:2019poc} and \citet{Pashapour-Ahmadabadi:2025ghj} using the LoTSS-DR1 and -DR2 data, respectively.
-There have been similar analyses of the statistics of gravitational clustering~\citep[e.g.][]{1984ApJ...276...13S,1995MNRAS.274..213S,Kitaura:2013cwa} focussing on two mixed Poisson distributions, the compound-Poisson and negative binomial distribution.
+Studies of super-Poissonian counts-in-cells in projected fields were performed recently by, e.g., \citet{Siewert:2019poc} and \citet{Pashapour-Ahmadabadi:2025ghj} using the LoTSS-DR1 and -DR2 data, respectively.
+There have been similar analyses of the statistics of gravitational clustering~\citep[e.g.][]{1984ApJ...276...13S,1995MNRAS.274..213S,Kitaura:2013cwa} focussing on two such distributions, the `compound-Poisson' and `negative binomial' distribution.